 - Prostate gland infections – The prostate is a gland located just below the bladder in men and produces fluid that makes up part of semen.
-As men age, the prostate gland can become enlarged and can obstruct the flow of urine, which can increase the risk of urinary tract infections.
+As men age, the prostate gland can become enlarged and can obstruct the flow of urine, which can increase the risk of lower urinary tract infections.

 If you are part of this at-risk group, you should be extra vigilant when it comes to monitoring potential UTI symptoms.

-What are some Common Urinary Tract Symptoms?
+What are some Common UTI Symptoms?